-In short, this place is home to an endless number of shops catering for all tastes and budgets, as well as dozens of cafés and restaurants and even movie theaters.
+In short, this place is home to an endless number of shops catering to all tastes and budgets, as well as dozens of cafés and restaurants and even movie theaters.

 Harvey Nichols is a luxury department store in London selling men’s and women’s fashion.
 If you’re on the lookout for something extra special, I can recommend a trip to Harvey Nichols.
 As one of the finest department stores in London, it’s definitely worth a visit.
-Among the brands carried by Harvey Nichols are Boss, Diesel, Dior, Eton, Gucci, Mac, Paul Smith, and Valentino – to name just a few.
+Among the brands carried by Harvey Nichols are Boss, Diesel, Dior, Eton, Gucci, Mac, Paul Smith, and Valentino – among many others!

 If you’re interested in buying this type of gear or you’re simply in need of some inspiration, Harvey Nichols in Knightsbridge is just the place.